 We consider a general 802.11 mesh network where some stations only have the capacity to communicate locally on a single frequency and there are relay stations with multiple radios to relay data to other channels.
 We set the network model up without explicit reference to the network's topology.
 The topology enters by limiting the routes along which data can be relayed.
 We say that groups of stations that can communicate on a single frequence are in a "zone".
-We assume that stations have been allocated to zones so that within a particular zone there are no hidden stations and collisions only occur when more than one station attempts to use the medium.
-This requires sufficient available channels and a suitable channel allocation scheme such as [19].
+Within each zone we assume that there are no hidden stations and collisions only occur when more than one station attempts to use the medium.

 Consider a wireless network with M distinct wireless zones.
 Each zone talking on a frequency that does not overlap with its neighbors.
 In earlier work [1], [2], we considered a single infrastructure mode network consisting of wireless stations employing 802.11's access protocol, assuming it has no hidden nodes and collisions are only caused by more than one station within a zone attempting to transmit simultaneously.
-We developed a finite-load model based on a mean-field Markov chain approximation that was shown to accurately capture and predicted key features of network performance.
+We developed a finite-load model based on a mean-field Markov approximation that was shown to accurately capture and predicted key features of network performance.
 We shall employ that model within each network zone to determine that zone's performance, but each zone's performance is coupled to other zones because of relayed traffic.